Conservative wave: Guatemala

-In Guatemala, social democratic leader Alvaro Colom of the centre-left National Unity of Hope was elected president in the 2007 Guatemalan general election, being the only modern day leftist president in the country.
+In Guatemala, between mid January 1991 until mid January 2008, the country was dominated by centre right and right wing governments that were elected by the people such as Jorge Serrano Elías from 1991 until he resigned and fled to Panama amid a Constitutional crisis on 1 June 1993 when he was replaced by his running mate Gustavo Adolfo Espina Salguero for a few days before Espina was also replaced by Ramiro de León Carpio who won the 1993 election with no opposition and with the support of right wing and far right parties.
+Between 1996 and 2008, there would be Three right leaning presidents who would serve full 4 Year terms, including Álvaro Arzú from 1996 until 2000 who oversaw the end of the 36 Year Civil War, Alfonso Portillo from 2000 to 2004, and Óscar Berger from 2004 to 2008, However things started to change in 2007 when social democratic leader Álvaro Colom of the centre-left National Unity of Hope was elected president in the 2007 Guatemalan general election, being the only modern day leftist president in the country and the first leftist president since the overthrow of Jacobo Árbenz in 1954.
 Colom's successor, right-wing Otto Pérez Molina of the Patriotic Party, was forced to resign his presidency due to popular unrest, as well as corruption scandals that ended with his arrest.
 Following Molina's resignation, right-wing Jimmy Morales was elected into office following the 2015 Guatemalan general election.
-As of 2018, he was under investigation for illegal financing.
+As of 2026, he was under investigation for illegal financing.
 Morales successor Alejandro Giammattei also experienced massive popular unrest, resulting in the 2020 Guatemalan protests.
+In 2023, centre left politician and member of the Semilla party Bernardo Arévalo beated former first lady Sandra Torres in a landslide, becoming the first left leaning or leftist president in 12 Years.